l-vo/sf_keycloak_example/README.md

 We are going to add a specific role for the application.
 Go to *Roles* menu entry, click on the *Add Role* button, type `ROLE_USER` as *role name* (case matters) and save your modification.

 ### User creation
 Let's create an user for logging into our Symfony application.
-Go to the *Users* link in the menu and click on the *Add user* button.
+Go to the *Users* link from the left menu and click on the *Add user* button.
 Fill the *username*, *email*, *first name* and *last name* fields.
 Then save the user.

 Some extra configuration options are now available.
 Go to the *Credentials* tab, chose a password, disable the *temporary* feature and save your modifications (a confirmation modal should appear, you can confirm your modifications).